 CL Answer

-Is it true that there are bits of plastic in drinking water and specialty salts?
+Is it true that there are bits of plastic in drinking water, specialty salts, or other foods and beverages?
 How concerned should I be?

 Microplastics are tiny pieces of plastic that can end up foods and beverages.
 Learn about microplastics found in drinking water and specialty salts.
 ConsumerLab.com's answer explains.